MatthewMckee4/course-notes/notes/2024-2025/computing_science/professional_software_development/notes.typ

 Refactor when implementing new functionality, correcting defects, code reviews, trying to understand a software artefact.

 *Code smells*: cloning, complex structures, long parameter lists, excessive comments

-== Software Licensing

-*A software license* can cover ownership, distribution rights, usage rights, liability, etc.

-*Copyright*: The legal right to control the reproduction of a creative work for a specific time; varies between jurisdictions *Warranty*: The length of time for which certain functionality can be expected/resolved.
-*Liability*: Where the responsibility lies.

 == Startup Growth Engineering